okta/okta-spring-boot/README.md

 to add custom scopes, refer to the [documentation](https://developer.okta.com/docs/guides/customize-authz-server/create-scopes/).

 3. Configure your Resource Server either for JWT or Opaque Token validation by extending the `WebSecurityConfigurerAdapter` class and overriding the `configure` method.
+If you do not specify this, JWT validation will be used by default.

 ```java
 import com.okta.spring.boot.oauth.Okta;